PatrickJS/angular-websocket/README.md

 onOpenCallbacks    | Array<function>  | List of callbacks to be executed when the socket is opened, initially or on re-connection after broken connection.
 Callbacks should be added to this list through the `onOpen` method. onMessageCallbacks | Array<function>  | List of callbacks to be executed when a message is received from the socket.
 Callbacks should be added via the `onMessage` method. onErrorCallbacks   | Array<function>  | List of callbacks to be executed when an error is received from the socket.
-Callbacks should be added via the `onError` method. readyState         | Number:readonly  | Returns either the readyState value from the underlying WebSocket instance, or a proprietary value representing the internal state of the lib, e.g. if the lib is in a state of re-connecting. initialTimeout     | Number           | The initial timeout, should be set at the outer limits of expected response time for the service.
+Callbacks should be added via the `onError` method. onCloseCallbacks   | Array<function>  | List of callbacks to be executed when the socket is closed.
+Callbacks should be added via the `onClose` method. readyState         | Number:readonly  | Returns either the readyState value from the underlying WebSocket instance, or a proprietary value representing the internal state of the lib, e.g. if the lib is in a state of re-connecting. initialTimeout     | Number           | The initial timeout, should be set at the outer limits of expected response time for the service.
 For example, if your service responds in 1ms on average but in 10ms for 99% of requests, then set to 10ms. maxTimeout         | Number           | Should be as low as possible to keep your customers happy, but high enough that the system can definitely handle requests from all clients at that sustained rate.